 Alert handlers are triggered only when the user has subscribed to e-mail alerts.
 They are not triggered when the user has chosen SMS alerts.

 You can use the following procedure to implement an alert handler.

 To implement an alert handler

 Register the assemblies in the global assembly cache.

-Connect the alert template to the handler by using the following format:
+Connect the alert template to the handler by using the Properties element of the alert template in the following format:

 <Properties> <NotificationHandlerAssembly> Handler assembly strong name </NotificationHandlerAssembly> <NotificationHandlerClassName> Fully qualified class name </NotificationHandlerClassName> <NotificationHandlerProperties> Other option properties you want to pass </NotificationHandlerProperties> <UpdateHandlerAssembly> Assembly </UpdateHandlerAssembly> <UpdateHandlerClassName> Class name </UpdateHandlerClassName> <UpdateHandlerProperties> Other properties </UpdateHandlerProperties> </Properties>

 Alert templates are stored in AlertTemplates.xml and AlertTemplates_SMS.xml.
 These templates define the format, contents, and properties used to create alert messages from each list type.
 Developers can customize alerts by modifying a copy of one or both of these files and then loading the customized alert templates by using the command stsadm -o updatealerttemplates.